Entrustment Tuition

 3. Maintain satisfactory academic progress with a minimum GPA of 2.5.

-4. Maintain good standing in the discipleship program.
+4. Maintain good standing in the discipleship program by passing 6 of 8 terms.

 Your Financial Responsibility

-Prices below reflect an annual room and board discount of $6,270, and thanks to the generosity of Sattler donors, there’s an estimated annual investment of $37,000 per student for Entrustment Tuition.
+Prices below reflect an annual room and board discount of $6,270, and thanks to the generosity of Sattler donors, there’s an estimated annual investment of $37,000 per student for Entrustment.

 Undergraduate Students